Trapped Chapter 1

 “Good.”
 She tugged again, pulling some of his hair out this time.
 She wrapped it around one of her fingers before moving away from him.

-Back at the table, she found Tony surrounded by a half dozen females mooning over him.
+She returned to find Tony surrounded by a half-dozen females mooning over him.
 Talk about over kill.
 Carmen shook her head.

 “Hey ladies, why don’t you let Carmen here sit next to Tony.”
 His smile looked blue as the black lights bounced of his teeth.
 They hemmed and hawed.
 “Don’t worry there’s enough of Tony to go around.”

 She slid in next to him.
-“So, you’re popular around here.”
+“So, you’re the popular one around here.”

 “Boy, they’re unusual.
 Reminds Tony of a cat.”
-His fingers still trailed up and down her arm; pushing his magic on her; trying to ensorcell her.
+His fingers still trailing up and down her arm; pushing his magic on her; trying to ensorcell her.

 “I get that a lot.”
 She twirled her hair around her finger.
 “Wanna get out here?
 Maybe spend a little alone time together.”

-So sure of himself, he said, “Tony would love to.”
-They both moved out of the booth.
-He nodded to the other ladies.
-“You’ll see Tony next weekend.”
+So, sure of himself, he said, “Tony would love to.”
+They moved out of the booth.
+He nodded to the other ladies, “You’ll see Tony next weekend,” he told them.